Moors: "White Moors" and "Black Moors"

 The existence of both "white Moors" and "black Moors" is attested in historical literature from the late Middle Ages onwards.
 Late medieval Portuguese sources often referred to "Arabian" and "Turkish" Moors as mouros brancos ('white moors'), to North African Berbers as mouras da terra ('moors of the land'), and to sub-Saharan Africans as mouros negros ('black moors').
 During the early modern period, the term "Blackamoor" was used in English to describe black Africans, alongside other racial terms.

 In the 1453 chronicle The Discovery and Conquest of Guinea the Portuguese chronicler Gomes Eannes de Azurara writes: "Dinis Diaz, leaving Portugal with his company, never lowered sail till he had passed the land of the Moors and arrived in the land of the blacks, that is called Guinea."
 The 'land of the blacks' here refers to the regions south of the Sahara known as bilād as-sūdān in Medieval Arabic texts.
 De Azurara also notes the existence of 'blacks' among the Moors, stating that "these blacks were Moors like the others, though their slaves, in accordance with ancient custom".
 In The First Book of the Introduction of Knowledge (1542) the English author Andrew Borde writes that "Barbary is a great country, and plentiful of fruit, wine and corn.
 The inhabitants be called the Moors; there be white Moors and black Moors; they be infidels and unchristened."
 Borde includes a poem about "a black Moor born in Barbary" who will be "a good diligent slave".
-In his Description of Africa (1550) The Andalusi author Leo Africanus - described as a Moor by the English translator John Pory (1600) - refers to the Berber populations of Barbary and Numidia as "white Africans", translated by Pory as "white or tawny Moors".
+In his Description of Africa (1550) The Andalusi author Leo Africanus - described as a Moor by the English translator John Pory (1600) - refers to the Berber populations of Barbary and Numidia (e.g. North Africa) as "white Africans", translated by Pory as "white or tawny Moors".

-The terms "white Moor" and "Black moor" are also used in modern-day Mauritania, where the Moorish population is divided into the socially dominant 'white Moors' of Berber and Arab origin (also known Beidanes), and 'black Moors' (also known as Haratines) who are former slaves.
+The terms "white Moor" and "black Moor" are still used in modern-day Mauritania, where the Moorish population is divided into the socially dominant 'white Moors' of Berber and Arab origin (also known as Beidanes), and 'black Moors' (also known as Haratines) who are former slaves.

 The Haratines are almost exclusively of black origin, but are closely associated with the Moorish population in terms of language and culture.
-In the words of Samuel Cotton: “[they] have lost virtually every aspect of their African origins except their skin color.”
+In the words of Samuel Cotton: "[they] have lost virtually every aspect of their African origins except their skin color."
 Their Moorish culture and their language are the result of generations of enslavement by the Moors.
-They are also referred to as “black Moors” to differentiate them from the “white Moors” who enslaved them, and from black Mauritanians who have not been enslaved by the Moors.
+They are also referred to as "black Moors" to differentiate them from the "white Moors" who enslaved them, and from black Mauritanians who have not been enslaved by the Moors.